NyanPham/xchg-rax-rax/README.md

 ```
 Counts the number of set bits in `eax` register.
 This is equivalent to `popcnt` instruction.

+TODO: Learn about Brian Kernighan's algorithm and find the relation with this snippet.

 ### Snippet [[0x36]](https://www.xorpd.net/pages/xchg_rax/snip_36.html)
 ```
 dec      rax